WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                   <td>
                     <div dir="ltr">
-                      Click “Browse” and go to the “drivers” folder and select “cvhdbusp6.inf” and click “Open”
+                      Click "Browse" and go to the "drivers" folder and select "cvhdbusp6.inf" and click "Open"
                     </div>

                     <div dir="ltr">